Duet3D/DuetWebControl/CUSTOM-LAYOUT.md

 A plugin can also opt to take over automatically on first registration by passing `takeoverOnFirstLoad: true`.
 This only applies when the user has never made an explicit choice; once the Settings button is clicked, the user's preference wins.

-### The /UseBuiltInLayout magic URL
+### The /BuiltInLayout magic URL

-If a custom layout's chrome breaks or the user wants a quick way back to the stock shell, navigating to `/UseBuiltInLayout` resets the layout to built-in and redirects to `/`.
-This works regardless of which page the user came from.
+If a custom layout's chrome breaks or the user wants a quick way back to the stock shell, navigating to `/BuiltInLayout` resets the layout to built-in and redirects to `/`.
+The switch runs in a navigation guard, so it works even when your custom shell does not route to this path itself, and regardless of which page the user came from.
+A locked layout owns the UI for the session, so `/BuiltInLayout` is refused while one is active - a locked layout must provide its own escape (see below).

 ## Routing under a custom layout